 After Mickey and his pals kick off the parade, you'll be treated to many more floats and characters from various Disney movies, including some that have never been in a Disneyland parade before!

-- “Moana” - Moana journeys forth on her boat, riding a towering wave.
+- “Moana” — Moana journeys forth on her boat, riding a towering wave.
+Dancers in blue make waves to lead the way.
 The float is artistically inspired by koa wood carvings and has dazzling LED screens to offer animated images of magical ocean-based moments of Disney and Pixar characters.
 Look for Gramma Tala represented at the top of the float in manta ray form.
 Maui follows on his own island with Moana’s pet pig, Pua.
 The percussion instruments that follow the Moana float are inspired by traditional Polynesian drums.
+Can we talk about the real show-stopper?
+Keep an eye out for Hei Hei!

-- “Frozen II” Anna and Elsa head into the unknown to explore the mysteries of an enchanted forest with Olaf.
-Kristoff pushes a cart with his pal Sven.
+- “Frozen II” — Anna and Elsa head into the unknown to explore the mysteries of an enchanted forest with Olaf.
+The float follows dancers in red and white.
+Let it snow!
+Can we say that we get all the feels from Kristoff and his cart walking through the falling snow, following his pal Sven (who's on the back of the float)?
 Nokk, the horse-shaped water spirit, leads the way.
 The large snowflake behind Elsa incorporates elemental symbols that represent water, fire, earth and wind.

 Grand Finale Floats

 The grandest finale celebrates many magical characters and moments from classic Disney films such as "Aladdin," "Pinocchio" and "Peter Pan."
-The Sleeping Beauty float will be joined by smaller floats depicting magical moments from "The Princess and the Frog," "Cinderella" and "The Sword in the Stone."
-Is it just me, or is anyone else feeling the urge to put on Disney+ to re-watch some old Disney classics before this parade launches?
+The Sleeping Beauty float is joined by smaller floats depicting magical moments from "The Princess and the Frog," "Cinderella" and "The Sword in the Stone."
+(Is it just me, or is anyone else feeling the urge to put on Disney+ to re-watch some old Disney classics?)
 The following floats are part of the finale:

-- The Sword from "The Sword in the Stone" - Merlin leads the way for young Arthur, who magically pulls the sword from the stone to claim his place on the throne.
+- The Sword from "The Sword in the Stone" — We are in love with the eccentric Merlin.
+He waves his wand and leads the way for young Arthur, who magically pulls the sword from the stone to claim his place on the throne.
 Keep an eye out for Archimedes and the two squirrels, who represent the part of the film in which the characters transform into squirrels.

-- The Kiss from "The Princess & the Frog" – See Tiana and Naveen share a kiss among a swirl of flowers in the moment when they turn from frog to human form.
+- The Kiss from "The Princess and the Frog" — See Tiana and Naveen share a kiss among a swirl of flowers during the moment they turn from frog to human form.
 Ribbit!

 How to Get the Best Viewing of the Magic Happens Parade

 It’s important to know the direction of the parade.
 Why is that, you ask?
 Because you want the best view with the best angle without distractions.
-Generally, the first parade begins at “it’s a small world” and runs towards the front of the park.
-The second parade generally begins at the beginning of the park and ends at “it’s a small world.”
-You want to be able to see the parade coming and maybe even it see it make a turn so you can see more sides of the beautiful floats.
-We love being on the outside of the circle in front of the train station to best see all of the intricate details of the floats as they make their way around the bends.
+Generally, the first parade begins at “it’s a small world” and runs toward the front of the park.
+The second parade generally begins at the front of the park and ends at “it’s a small world.”
+You want to be able to see the parade coming and maybe even see it make a turn so you can see more sides of the dancers and gorgeous floats.
+We love being on the outside of the circle in front of the train station to see all of the intricate details of the floats as they make their way around the bends.

 Wherever you sit, you do not want to be sitting just behind one of the main crossing areas.
 At intervals, cast members will let large groups of people cross the street, and if you are sitting on the ground, you’ll be missing the approaching floats.
 It’s so distracting from the magic!
 You can, however, sit just in front of these crossing areas without it affecting your experience.